 Each of these bites is counted as one orange container and 1/2 tsp.
 If you’re counting sweetener teaspoons, each bite contains one.
 If that confuses you, forget I mentioned it :)

+Our Lime Coconut bites always make it into my healthy Thanksgiving meal plan as a light dessert option to offset the traditionally heavy flavors of Thanksgiving.
 Looking for another no bake recipe?
 You might love my peanut butter oatmeal protein balls!
 These can also be made with almond butter and you can add in chia seeds, flax seeds, and fresh coconut flakes!

 Lime Coconut Bites